gregogun/magic-mirror-react/README.md

 I aim to continue to build and extend this application over time.
 Here are some of the key features I'm either working on, or planning to work on:

+- Scale - This was initally built for a single use-case (a birthday present for my mum!), but I hope to scale this to allow others to pull this code and customise their own experiences with this, which will require changes to the structure of the codebase.
+Some approaches are mentioned below in 'Customisation'.
 - Next.js - Migrate from pure React client and separate server to Next.js via API routes.
 - GraphQL - Migrate REST infastructure to a work with or be replaced by a GraphQL server, using Apollo to interact with data on the client.
 - Testing - Write Unit and Integration tests to gain confidence that our application is working as we expect it to.